 I often ask my guests what they would like to be remembered for.
 For soccer sensation and activist Megan Rapinoe, the list is already long.

-She’ll be remembered for her role in leading the US women’s national soccer team to two FIFA World Cup victories, and one Olympic gold medal.
+She’ll be remembered for leading the US women’s national soccer team to two FIFA World Cup victories and one Olympic gold medal.

-She’ll also be remembered as one of the first sports figures outside of football to show solidarity with Colin Kaepernick and kneel in protest during the playing of the national anthem.
+She’ll also be remembered as one of the first sports figures outside of football to show solidarity with Colin Kaepernick and kneel in protest while playing the national anthem.

 All of this and more, and she’s only in her mid-thirties.
 The list will surely grow longer.